 More lovely boardwalk is available through the marshes.

-The paved road is the CM1162 and we followed this until the pavement ended.
-We turned right onto the dirt road, then imediately left into what the hospitalero called "a one-man trail into the jungle to walk for 30 minutes."
+The paved road is the CM1162 and we followed this for about 1/2 kilometer until the pavement ended.
+We turned right onto the dirt road, then immediately left into what the hospitalero called "a one-man trail into the jungle to walk for 30 minutes."

 And then the trail directly dumps you out onto yet another beach, the Praia da Gelfa.

-This trail led us to another seacoast fort, the Forte do Cão.
-It is over 2 kilometers from Afife Beach to the Fort.
+This trail led us to another seacoast fort, the Forte do Cão in about another 1/2 kilometer.

 And then we walked on the Avenida Forte do Cão in front of it.
 We followed this Avenida north...

-...until it ended at a parking lot, and we saw yet another boardwalk system to follow, below, towards the city of Âncora, ahead.
+...until it ended at a parking lot.
+There may be an open café through here.
+Soon we saw yet another boardwalk system to follow, below right, towards the city of Vila Praia de Âncora, ahead.

-This boardwalk was lengthy, about 1.5 kilometers with views of Âncora ever present ahead and the Praia da Duna do Caldeirão (Caldron Beach Dunes) ever visible on your left.
+This boardwalk was lengthy, about 1.2 kilometers with views of Vila Praia de Âncora ever present ahead and the Praia da Duna do Caldeirão (Caldron Beach Dunes) ever visible on your left.
 It was a gorgeous place to be walking.

 And then suddenly the boardwalk, turned right, went down a dune, looped hard left and ended!
 Here is a look back at this zig zag.

 The next boardwalk we could see ahead, across a vast stretch of sand and at the top of the next dune hill.
 Whoa!